xuzhiying9510/pop-ncflow/README.md

-# NCFlow
+# POP

-Anonymous code repository for NCFlow.
+Code repository for POP, a fork of the [NCFlow repository](https://github.com/netcontract/ncflow.git).

 Setup validated on Ubuntu 16.04.